 Such whimsy and confidence give this painter from Chattanooga, Tennessee an urbane quality.
 His work dips into playgrounds packed with potential relevance and meaning.
-For instance, McKenney’s painting below, Mars, reveals this rare instinctual quality of Early Touch.
+For instance, the Nathan McKenney painting below, Mars, reveals this rare instinctual quality of Early Touch.

 Boys Inside Men on Mars

 It feels masculine.
 After all, more gonads, diamonds, and phalluses populate this painting than any rap video.
 There’s also a sense of antics mixed with animalistic acts.
 A shadowy knife on one side.
 A pale wolf on the other.
 But the NASCAR flag tips the work’s manliness imagery off the charts.
 Like all Nathan McKenney paintings, Mars carves a path into a precise subconscious.
 That’s the mystery.
 It’s like trying to unravel the dream of your favorite crush.
 Enticing, perplexing, and playful, it’s painting as intellectual flirtation.
 Is the dream actually connected to anything real?
 Only your crush knows the truth.

 The best part of it isn’t the macho elements.
 It’s the vulnerable boy rising from the depths of Mars.
 We see him in bits and pieces.
 But most of all it’s the mood.
 McKenney’s piece reminds us of that child inside every man.
 He’s there no matter how many times we stamp MAN on his forehead.